adamkrogh/goodreads-dotnet/README.md

 - comment.create — Create a comment.
 - comment.list — List comments on a subject.
-- friend.confirm_recommendation — Confirm or decline a friend recommendation.
-- friend.confirm_request — Confirm or decline a friend request.
 - group.join — Join a group.
 - group.list — List groups for a given user.
 - group.members — Return members of a particular group.